Answers to the Most Commonly Asked Questions We Receive about Grants

 #1: Can You Send Me Your Proposal Guidelines so I Can Apply for a Grant?

-So, how can you tell whether an organization provides grant funding or not?
+So, how can you tell whether an organization provides grant funding?
 In addition to seeing how the website or organization presents itself, part of it is in the name.

 Key Concept: What’s in a Name?

-In the United States, organizations that have been established to give money in the form of grants are usually called “foundations.”
+In the United States, organizations established to award grants are usually called “foundations.”
 A foundation can be led by a family (family foundation) or a corporation (corporate foundation or corporate social responsibility program).
-It is unusual in the United States to have an organization that depends entirely on grant money and donations for its own survival to call itself a “foundation.”
-One exception or variation to this are foundations that almost exclusively use their own assets to fund their grant program but also accept (and sometimes actively solicit) cash donations, which they use to complement the funds generated from the foundation’s investments.
+It is unusual in the United States for an organization that depends entirely on grant money and donations for its survival to call itself a “foundation.”
+One exception or variation to this is foundations that almost exclusively use their own assets to fund their grant program but also accept (and sometimes actively solicit) cash donations, which they use to complement the funds generated from the foundation’s investments.

 Foundations Are Not All Alike

 Another exception to the rule that foundations give out grant funding is the case of a not-for-profit institution, such as a hospital, that has an affiliated foundation that operates as the institution’s fundraising branch and applies for grants and solicits individual gifts on its behalf.
 Although it’s called a foundation, the organization does not provide funding to outside organizations—all the funding goes to the associated institution (in this example, a hospital).
-While only existing to support their affiliated institution, foundations like this can still appear in commercial foundation databases, so you need to be aware that they exist and understand that they are not foundations in the traditional grantmaking sense.
+While they exist only to support their affiliated institution, foundations like this can still appear in commercial foundation databases, so you need to be aware of their existence and understand that they are not foundations in the traditional grantmaking sense.

 An additional area of potential confusion is that “foundation” does not always mean “grantmaker.”
-For example, particularly in many developing countries, organizations that deliver direct services and depend on grants and donations to survive frequently have “foundation” as part of their names to indicate that they are charitable enterprises.
+For example, in many developing countries, organizations that deliver direct services and depend on grants and donations to survive often include “foundation” in their names to indicate that they are charitable enterprises.

 Confirming that a Foundation Gives Grants

-If you seek to apply for grant funding, you first need to make sure the organization is actually a grantmaking institution.
-If the organization is based in the United States, a good indicator is if the organization calls itself a “foundation.“ However, as mentioned above, not all foundations give external grants.
+If you plan to apply for grant funding, you first need to ensure the organization is a grantmaking institution.
+If the organization is based in the United States, a good indicator is whether it calls itself a “foundation.”
+However, as mentioned above, not all foundations give external grants.
 Additionally, not all foundations that award external grants actually accept applications; instead, they rely on an “invitation-only” model to identify the organizations they will fund.

-So, once you confirm that the organization is a foundation, the second thing you need to do is confirm that it has an active grant program that accepts applications.
-Clues that a foundation has a grant-making program include the presence of the following on their website: grant program descriptions, grant application guidelines, and a list of past grantees.
+So, once you confirm that the organization is a foundation, the next step is to verify that it has an active grant program that accepts applications.
+Clues that a foundation has a grant-making program include the presence of the following on its website: grant program descriptions, grant application guidelines, and a list of past grantees.
 If you do not see an obvious way to apply for a grant based on your review of the foundation’s website, there’s a good chance that the foundation does not accept unsolicited proposals.

 What Our Inbox Tells Us

 We frequently receive emails from organizations requesting grant funds (often with dozens of foundations visible in the “to” line).
-These requests sometimes have a copy of a generic proposal attached.
+These requests sometimes include a copy of a generic proposal.
 Emails like this are unlikely to be successful.

 A good rule of thumb is to only send proposals in response to a foundation’s published request for proposals, and those proposals should be written to be responsive to the specific opportunity and formatted to match the foundation’s guidelines.